Kerosene heater: Details of operation

 A kerosene heater is an appliance in which kerosene is gasified by surface evaporation and burned.
 The amount of kerosene evaporated and heat generated can be increased in direct proportion to the area of the contact surface between the kerosene and air.
 The wick used in a kerosene heater consists of many bundles of fine fibers and, in accordance with the principle behind it, it is designed to provide a large evaporation area.
-The kerosene is drawn up from the tank into the combustion area by these capillary tubes.
+The kerosene is drawn up from the tank into the wick by capillary action due to the fibers, and is evaporated from the wick and burned.

-If the kerosene becomes viscous or dirt and dust find their way inside the heater, the capillary tubes will become clogged.
-This will cause a deterioration in the drawing of the kerosene and combustion will no longer be possible.
+If the kerosene is dirty, or if the heater sits for a long time, dust can accumulate inside the heater, causing impurities to clog the wick.
+If this happens, the wick itself burns instead of the kerosene, carbonizing the wick which slows or stops the flow of fuel to the wick.
+This may result in the heater to stop functioning entirely, and require replacement components.

 Odors during operation

 When filling a kerosene heater, there is an opportunity for the fuel to vaporize and create an odour in the air.
 This is why it is important to fill the heater in a garage or outdoors.
 When a kerosene heater is first ignited, it takes a few seconds to a few minutes for the fuel to mix with the air in the perfect ratio for complete combustion.
 During that time, the fuel to air mixture is quite rich.
 This results in a small amount of unburned kerosene, thus creating an odour.
 A common strategy is to light the heater outdoors, on the patio for example, until the fumes dissipate, and then bring it indoors.
 Once the heater is burning normally, no additional odour is created.
 An improperly adjusted wick also causes smoke and odour.
 This is corrected by adjusting the wick-height.
 A wick with carbon build-up will also cause odour and should be replaced.
 Odour may also be apparent when the heater is extinguished.
 The wick holder remains quite warm, and as the wick continues to draw kerosene, it causes vaporization of the fuel which is detected as odour.